-Battlefield 5 pre-orders are live ahead of the game’s release date in November.
-While some of you might want to pre-order the game today, others are better off waiting a few weeks or, in some cases, skipping a pre-order.
+Battlefield 5 pre-orders are live ahead of the game’s release date.
+While some of you might want to pre-order the game today, others are better off waiting a few days, weeks or, in some cases, skipping a pre-order.

 DICE hasn’t confirmed a release for the Nintendo Switch so there’s a good chance the game will skip the portable console in 2018 and beyond.